-Luang Prabang is a city which stole my heart years ago.
-The quaint streets, laid back life and peaceful atmosphere make this place a favorite for many travelers in Laos.
+Luang Prabang is a city that stole my heart years ago.
+The quaint streets, laid-back life, and peaceful atmosphere make this place a favorite for many travelers in Laos.
 In my opinion, 3 days in Luang Prabang is the perfect amount of time.
-You will be able to see some of the gorgeous nature, explore the impressive temples and take in the beauty of this UNESCO World Heritage City.
+You will be able to see some of the gorgeous nature, explore the impressive temples, and take in the beauty of this UNESCO World Heritage City.

 I have actually spent a reasonable amount of time in Luang Prabang over individual trips to Laos.
 In my most recent adventure, I spent 6 days in the city alone and was able to do some truly unique activities.
 That is why I have written this best 3 day Luang Prabang Itinerary so you can make the most out of your time with your three days in Luang Prabang.